 - What county is my lodging in?
 Truckee and Donner Summit span two counties, Nevada County and Placer County.
 Know which county your lodging is in so that you can sign up for the appropriate emergency notifications.

 - Is there road construction?
-Other than the information we have on the Truckee Travel Alert page, you may wish to ask about road construction and how it may impact travel and evacuation routes.
+After reviewing construction updates on the Truckee-Tahoe Travel Alert, you may wish to ask about road construction and how it may impact travel and evacuation routes.

 - What is the cancellation policy?
 Understand your lodging provider's cancellation policy and what your travel insurance will and will not cover.